 Design in Italy in the mid 1960s was in an exciting state of flux.
 Radical Design, a movement of architects dissatisfied with the status quo, eschewed the idea of purely functional buildings, instead deciding to focus a little more on the feelings they evoked.

-By the later half of the decade, groups such as Gruppo, 9999, Superstudio and UFO were all exploring new spaces that they hoped would act as a catalyst for artistic and social change, and clubs were to be at the forefront of their increasingly sideways visions.
+By the latter half of the decade, groups such as Gruppo, 9999, Superstudio, and UFO were all exploring new spaces that they hoped would act as a catalyst for artistic and social change, and clubs were to be at the forefront of their increasingly sideways visions.

 It wasn't long before other clubs in Italy followed suit.
-By the late-60s, spaces such as L'Altro Mondo, the Piper in Turin, Mach 2 in Florence and Gruppo 9999's Space Electronic were hosting events including radical theatre, underground music performances and countless other artistic endeavours.
+By the late-60s, spaces such as L'Altro Mondo, the Piper in Turin, Mach 2 in Florence, and Gruppo 9999's Space Electronic were hosting events including radical theater, underground music performances, and countless other artistic endeavors.
 One club, Space Electronic, had a fully functioning vegetable garden.

-The "Radical Disco: Architecture and Nightlife in Italy" exhibition at the ICA seeks to shine a light on these strange buildings, offering a chance to view original photography, the blueprints and assorted items from the period.
+The "Radical Disco: Architecture and Nightlife in Italy" exhibition at the ICA in London seeks to shine a light on these strange buildings, offering a chance to view original photography, the blueprints, and assorted items from the period.

 I caught up with curator Catharine Rossi for a chat about the show.

 VICE: Can you tell me a little bit about the social and political background to these buildings?
 What was going on in Italy at the time?